 So, when they are planning to win the American or Australian Open, their diet is planned far in advance.

-So, let’s take a closer look at what the tennis greats put into their body on a daily basis.
+So, let’s take a closer look at what the tennis greats put into their body daily.

-Swiss great and holder of 20 major titles, Roger Federer has claimed in the past that his favourite food is pizza.
+Swiss great and holder of 20 major titles, Roger Federer has claimed in the past that his favorite food is pizza.

 If he’s playing a match, you’ll regularly see Federer snack on a banana.
 This is because they are full of potassium and a good carb shot to avert cramps and boost energy.